-The concept of learner engagement has been receiving huge attention globally in recent years.
+The concept of learner engagement has been receiving global attention in recent years.
 Needless to say that the reason for such increased attention is the popularity of MOOCs and other online learning initiatives and the fact that learner engagement is viewed as an important component in assessing and improving the quality of MOOCs.
 The potential of these online courses/ programmes to provide educational access to all has generated significant interest among students, academicians and executives in corporate world.
 According to some research, more than 35 million people have enrolled in online courses in the last five years.
 The trend indicates that more and more learners will enrol for online courses and programmes in future.
 This popularity has made universities and institutions to invest considerably on developing, promoting and delivering such courses.

 Though MOOCs are quite popular, one has to note an interesting point here and that is the dropout rates.
 Though thousands of learners enrol for the courses, the completion rate ranges from 5% to 10% only.